syukranDev/playgroundAPI/README.md

 ```
 ### How to use
 ```
-1. Create local mssql database with and import data from attached .csv
+1. Create local mssql database with and import data from attached .sql (DATABASE.sql)
 2. git clone <repo link>
 3. npm i
 4. Start microservices - User (localhost:300/app/portal/user/...)